How to Copy a Formula in Excel

 The same paste operation works just the same if we select multiple cells or a range of cells.

-Click the cell with the formula to select it and press
+Select the cell with the formula and press

 Ctrl + C to copy the formula.
 Then, select all the cells where you want to paste the formula and press

 Ctrl + V to paste the formula or use one of the above paste methods to paste the formula (like we did for the single cell).

 Copy Formula to an Entire Column or Row